-- Curry College employees who are authorized by the College to possess and or use such weapons, devices or substances in relation to their official duties - Law Enforcement officials or other non-College employees who are authorized by their employers to possess or use such weapons, devices or substances in the performance of their official duties. (e.g. Armored truck driver) - 3.
+- 1. Curry College employees who are authorized by the College to possess and or use such weapons, devices or substances in relation to their official duties - 2.
+Law Enforcement officials or other non-College employees who are authorized by their employers to possess or use such weapons, devices or substances in the performance of their official duties. (e.g. Armored truck driver) - 3.
 Persons who possesses or uses such weapons, devices or substances in connection with a scheduled educational, recreational or training program authorized by the College - 4.
-A special waiver signed by the Director of Public Safety and approved by the College President based on extraordinary circumstances.
+A special waiver signed by the Director of Public Safety based on extraordinary circumstances.
 Any such waiver must be in writing and must define its scope and duration.